UltraStar-Deluxe/legacy-sourceforge-svn-mirror/Game/Output/ReadMe.txt

      Mota
      Sawyer
      Whiteshark
-And Ultrastar Deluxe 1.0.1a was the Result (December 2007).
+And Ultrastar Deluxe 1.0.1a was the result (December 2007).

 The Challenge, Medley & Duet Edition was created in the year 2010 by brunzel who has joined the Ultrastar Deluxe Team in December 2009.
-A lot of the changes and new function are the result of suggestions from the German Ultrastar forum.
+A lot of the changes and new functions are the result of suggestions from the German Ultrastar forum.

 ----------------------------
 2. Release Notes